MissingMaps/events/README.md

 ### Adding events

-Events are configured as a submodule in git.
-When you edit this page events automatically get changed on the main website.
+When you edit events.csv events automatically get changed on the main website.
 To add an event, edit the events.csv.

 When updating the csv of events: